 Three basic methods have been used for age and growth determination of fishes: (1) observation of the growth of fishes of known age, (2) study of fish size-frequencies, and (3) study of seasonal ring formation in hard body parts such as scales and bones.
 The method used usually depends upon special problems encountered in age determination of a given species.
 Observation of the Growth of Fish of Known Age

 Fish of known age are held in a pond or aquarium for a number of years so that length for a given age may be determined by simply catching and measuring the fish periodically.
 While the method is direct, it has limited use since it requires raising fish under artificial conditions where growth rate may differ from that in their normal surroundings and where maintaining certain species may be difficult.
-The technique probably has its greatest use in verifying ages that have been determined by other means.
+The technique probably has its greatest use in verifying ages that have been determined by other means that are discussed later.

-As an extension of this technique, fish of known age may be marked and released in their normal habitat and then measured when they are recaught to learn size for the known age.
-Small fish are sometimes marked by the removal of certain fins so they can be identified upon capture.
-Larger fish may be marked with small numbered tags of plastic or noncorrosive metal.
+As an extension of this technique, fish of known age may be marked and released in their normal environment and then measured when they are recaught to learn size for the known age.
+Some small fish may be marked by the removal of certain fins so they can be identified upon capture.
+Larger fish usually are marked with small numbered tags of plastic or noncorrosive metal.
+A major drawback to this method is that the tag or mark may slow down growth, as has been shown for many fishes.
+To use the method effectively, one must therefore either demonstrate that the tag has no effect or correct for its effect.
+Neither of these is easily accomplished.